horsto/OCTRON-docs/docs/index.md

     octron-gui
     ```
     ... and enjoy!
-    On first start this will take a long time to load, since also the SAM2 models are all downloaded once.
+    On first start this will take a long time to load, since all available models are downloaded once.
 But subsequent startups will be much quicker.

 <br>